MeasureTransport/MParT/docs/source/getting_started/installation.rst

 Compiling with Julia Bindings
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, MParT will look for Julia during configuration and will attempt to build the Julia bindings if the Julia `CxxWrap` package is installed.
-To install `CxxWrap`, run the following command in your Julia prompt:
+By default, MParT will look for Julia during configuration and will attempt to build the Julia bindings if the Julia :code:`CxxWrap` package is installed.
+To install :code:`CxxWrap`, run the following command in your Julia prompt:

 .. code-block:: julia

     import Pkg; Pkg.add("CxxWrap")

 If you have Julia installed, but CMake was not able to find it during MParT configuration, you may need to manually specify :code:`JULIA_EXE` variable during configuration.
-For example, adding :code:`-DJULIA_EXE=~/opt/anaconda3/envs/mpart/bin/julia` will tell CMake to use the Julia executable installed by anaconda in the `mpart` conda environment.
+For example, adding :code:`-DJULIA_EXE=~/opt/anaconda3/envs/mpart/bin/julia` will tell CMake to use the Julia executable installed by anaconda in the :code:`mpart` conda environment.

 To prevent the Julia bindings from being compiled, even if Julia and CxxWrap are found, set :code:`MPART_JULIA=OFF` during the CMake configuration.